 Multi-data center deployment

-Flexible deployment choices across multiple DCs or availability zones.
-HBase provides strong-consistency only within a single data center and offers only async replication alternative for cross-DC deployments.
+Flexible deployment choices across multiple data centers or availability zones.
+HBase provides strong consistency only within a single data center and offers only an asynchronous replication alternative for cross-DC deployments.